dgvirtual/codeigniter4-meta-info/README.md

 # CodeIgniter4 Meta Info Library

 CodeIgniter4 Meta Info library enables use of Entity-Attribute-Value style storage for additional data of entities used with your models.
-It provides meta info functionality for CodeIgniter4, derived from [Bonfire2 project](https://github.com/lonnieezell/bonfire2).
+Library is based on this functionality derived from [Bonfire2 project](https://github.com/lonnieezell/bonfire2).
-It allows storing user-configurable bits of information for user entity classes without the need to modify those classes.
+It allows storing user-configurable bits of information for your project's entity classes without the need to modify those classes.

 [![PHPUnit](https://github.com/dgvirtual/codeigniter4-meta-info/actions/workflows/phpunit.yml/badge.svg)](https://github.com/dgvirtual/codeigniter4-meta-info/actions/workflows/phpunit.yml)
 ![Coverage](https://codecov.io/gh/dgvirtual/codeigniter4-meta-info/branch/develop/graph/badge.svg)
 [![PHPStan](https://github.com/dgvirtual/codeigniter4-meta-info/actions/workflows/phpstan.yml/badge.svg)](https://github.com/dgvirtual/codeigniter4-meta-info/actions/workflows/phpstan.yml)
 ![PHP](https://img.shields.io/badge/PHP-%5E8.1-blue)
 ![CodeIgniter](https://img.shields.io/badge/CodeIgniter-%5E4.5-blue)
 [![GitHub license](https://img.shields.io/github/license/dgvirtual/codeigniter4-meta-info)](https://github.com/dgvirtual/codeigniter4-meta-info/blob/develop/LICENSE)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dgvirtual/codeigniter4-meta-info/pulls)

 ## Usage case

-Imagine you have a users table to store data of users.
-It may be that it belongs to some package that deals with users on your website.
+Lets say you have a `users` table to store data of users.
 Suppose you need to add aditional fields to the user table to store additional information, whether this is a bio, a website URL, social links, or anything else.

 You can either change the main table each time you need such changes, or, alternatively, – store such data in a separate table, without constantly changing the database schema.

 Using this library you can add additional information to a user.
-Moreover, such data can be seamlessly integrated into the Create/Edit User form so you do not have to modify that manually.
+Moreover, such data can be seamlessly integrated into the Create/Edit User form so you do not have to modify that one manually on each change of user data schema.

 ## Installation

-To install this package, you can use Composer.
-Run the following commands in your terminal:
+Install via Composer (you will have to set minimum stability to dev, as this is pre-release library):

 ```cli
 composer config minimum-stability dev